 This is the best oxidizing chemical to use for manganese control removal.
 As an extremely strong oxidant, it has the additional benefit of producing manganese dioxide during the oxidation reaction.

 Potassium permanganate is a strong oxidant.
 During oxidation, potassium permanganate is reduced to insoluble manganese dioxide or to the manganous ion (Mn2+).
-The rates of oxidation reactions of MnO4– with organics are greatly influenced by pH as shown below.
+The rates of oxidation reactions of MnO4– are greatly influenced by pH as shown below.

 Reaction on C=C double bonds